csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 A single **fetch** request returns only one tuple.
 To obtain all tuples of the result, the program must contain a loop to iterate over all tuples.
 Embedded SQL assists the programmer in managing this iteration.
 Although a relation is conceptually a set, the tuples of the result of a query are in some fixed physical order.
 When the program executes an **open** statement on a cursor, the cursor is set to point to the first tuple of the result.
 Each time it executes a **fetch** statement, the cursor is updated to point to the next tuple of the result.
 When no further tuples remain to be processed, the character array variable SQLSTATE in the SQLCA is set to ’02000’ (meaning “no more data”); the exact syntax for accessing this variable depends on the specific database system you use.
 Thus, we can use a **while** loop (or equivalent loop) to process each tuple of the result.

-We must use the **close** statement to tell the database system to delete the tem- porary relation that held the result of the query.
+We must use the **close** statement to tell the database system to delete the temporary relation that held the result of the query.
 For our example, this statement takes the form

 EXEC SQL **close** _c_;